-We have expanded our recruitment practices to reach more diverse candidates for employment and Board positions and have developed an internship program with a focus on increasing diversity in the pipeline of eligible employees.
-In addition, the Company implements mandatory diversity and inclusion training for our Board members and employees.
-Three of our eight Board nominees are women, two of whom are racial minorities and one of whom is from a historically underrepresented group.
-At the executive level, one of the Company's four NEOs is a woman and brings racial diversity to the team, and on the senior management team, 20% are women and 20% bring racial diversity to the team.
-In 2020, our CEO reinforced our diversity and inclusion commitment by signing the CEO Action for Diversity and Inclusion Pledge, one of the largest CEO-driven business commitments to act on and advance diversity, equity and inclusion in the workplace.
+We have expanded our recruitment practices to reach more diverse candidates for employment and Board positions and have developed an internship program that supports our local community, including underrepresented and underserved communities, as well as development of a talent pipeline for Omega.
+In addition, the Company implements mandatory compliance training for our Board members and employees.
+Three of our eight Board nominees are women, two of whom are racial minorities and one of whom is from a historically underrepresented aroup.
+As of February 1, 2025, at the executive level, one of the Company's five executive officers is a woman and two bring ethnic diversity to the team.
+As of February 1, 2025, on the senior management team, 29% are women and 29% bring ethnic diversity to the team.